In this guide I’ll explain how to remove the keyboard and replace the internal memory module on a HP Compaq nc6400 series laptop.

 Carefully slide the keyboard aside and access the RAM slot.

 I show how to disconnect and remove the keyboard only for readers replacing the keyboard.

 Place the it upside down on the palm rest.
 You will find two flat ribbon cables connected to the motherboard.

 You’ll have to unlock both connectors in order to release the cables.

 Each connector has a locking tab (one is white and another one is brown) witch has to be moved about 1-2 millimeters up.

 Very carefully move both locking tabs up with your fingernails.
 Release both cables and pull them from the connectors.

-Now you can remove the keyboard and replace it with a new keyboard if needed.
+Now you can remove the keyboard and replace it with a new one if necessary.

-On the picture below you can see the hidden memory slot.
+On the picture below you can see the hidden RAM slot.

 Carefully push on two latches pointed with red arrows until the module pops up at a 30 degree angle.